 |PRO TIP: Large rugs (larger than 6x9 feet) may be folded before rolling.
 If you hear a cracking noise while attempting to fold, stop—the creases your folds create could become permanent.|

 - Wrap the rolled-up blanket in a bag or moving blanket.
 Opaque bags will help protect your rug from sun exposure.

 - Secure the rolled and wrapped rug with heavy-duty twine, tape, or stretch film.
 These materials can cause indentations, so take care not to allow any of these materials to come into direct contact with the surface of the rug.

 - Make sure your rug can breathe.
-Airtight packing will cause the rug to sweat, which can cause discolouration, warping, or even moths.
+Airtight packing will cause the rug to sweat, which can cause discoloration, warping, or even months.
 To prevent this, make pinholes in any plastic bags or sheeting you use to wrap your rug.